 A Uniform Resource Identifier (URI) is a string of characters used to identify a resource.
-This identification enables interaction with representations of the resource over a network, typically the World Wide Web, using specific protocols.
-Schemes specifying a concrete syntax and associated protocols define each URI.
-The most common form of URI is the Uniform Resource Locator (URL), frequently referred to informally as a web address.
+Using specific protocols, this enables interaction with representations of the resource over the World Wide Web.
+The most common form of URI that you would be familiar with, is the Uniform Resource Locator (URL), also called a standard web address.

 How Bandwidth is Involved with URI

 Bandwidth is involved with URIs in the same way that every other business with a website is.
 For example, the glossary page that you are viewing right now has a URI linked to it which is also referred to as a URL or a web address.
 When navigating the internet, users can find pages that they are looking for via URIs.
 If the Bandwidth website was considered as a neighborhood, then each webpage on our site could be considered a location or “home”.
 In turn, the URI could be considered the address that gets a user to their desired webpage or “home”.